Tetiana-KET/online-learning-platform/README.md

 - Handles unknown routes by rendering a Not Found page.

+### Sorting and Filtering Functionalities

+This project includes sorting and filtering capabilities for the displayed items.

+**Filtering:**

+The filtering functionality allows users to filter items by category.
+A dropdown menu is provided for selecting a specific category.
+Upon selecting a category, only the items that belong to that category will be displayed.
+If no category is selected, all items are shown.

+**Sorting:**

+The items can be sorted by three fields: Title; Category; Difficulty Level;

+Currently, the sorting is applied in one direction (ascending), but the functionality for sorting in both ascending and descending order will be added in the future.

+**Sorting Filtered Items:**

+Once the user applies a category filter, they can still sort the filtered items.
+This allows users to filter the items by category and then sort those results based on the selected field (title, category, or difficulty level).

 ## TODO:

 - I would make custom select using div, to customize styles, if it won't be considered non semantic.
+- Add the ability to toggle sorting between ascending and descending order.